Skip to content

 Access Transparency And Approval At Users’ Control

-When GCP administrators access client data for support, the Access Transparency service logs the activity, while Access Approval allow clients to approve such activity.
+When GCP administrators access client data for support, the Access Transparency service logs the activity, while Access Approval allows clients to approve such activity.
 What’s new is Access Transparency for G Suite.
 It comes with an Admin Console that logs each access, documents the reasons why, and includes support tickets for notes.
 GCP clients may also opt for Access Approvals, a new program that allows for the granting of access beforehand.
 These updates are Google’s way of giving customers greater control over what happens to their data.

 Data Loss Prevention With No Code Knowledge Required

 The new data loss prevention or DLP Interface on the GCP console allows users to run DLP scans without using any code, special hardware, or virtual machines.
-With just a few clicks, clients can discover, as well as monitor, any sensitive data on the cloud on their own.
+With just a few clicks, clients can discover, as well as monitor, any sensitive data on Google Cloud Platform on their own.
 It’s this type of internal measure that increases security across the spectrum of GCP clients.
 In relation to this are the now generally available virtual private cloud or VPC Service Controls, which lets users define security perimeters around at-risk resources themselves, which can keep exfiltration risks under control.

 These are just some of the security announcements attached to GCP – also known as Anthos.
 While some might argue that the 30 security announcements from Google are excessive, those who know a thing or two about the current state of cybersecurity will beg to differ.